It’s the blog post you’ve been waiting for…

-Then, Jackie had been messaging me for weeks trying to get a date in the diary the diary that I kept forgetting about, but mostly being too busy with sleeping to have time for.
-However, we agreed a date and I made my way to Angel (my favourite part of town) for brunch at Dead Dolls House.
+Then, Jackie had been messaging me for weeks trying to get a date in the diary that I kept forgetting about, but mostly being too busy with sleeping to have time for.
+However, we agreed on a date, and I made my way to Angel (my favourite part of town) for brunch at Dead Dolls House.
 As I had not asked Jackie any questions, I was surprised to be asked whether I wanted to start drinking straight away or until she arrived.
 Yes, bottomless mimosas and a very yummy brunch indeed.
 After our two hours of boozing, we slipped next door to sing our hearts out at Lucky Voice.
 I took some convincing (I think Jackie said “Ah come on, let’s do it” and then I had to convince her when we were informed of the cost of hiring “Jacks it’s the same cost of a round of drinks, it’s nothing” Note, I sometimes call her Jacks, but mostly Jackie.
 It depends on my mood, but I always wonder if she notices…*waves*

-Despite our protests, we both walked into the room, shooed away the guy who gives you the microphone and tells you how everything works (being lucky voice, half of it never works) and sang for a good 90 minutes.
+Despite our protests, we both walked into the room, shooed away the guy who gives you the microphone and tells you how everything works (being Lucky Voice, half of it never works) and sang for a good 90 minutes.
 Walking out at 4pm being now relatively sober and it being sunny was quite disconcerting.
-Jackie then treated me to some ice cream (I know it’s a bore, its just for my throat.
+Jackie then treated me to some ice cream (I know it’s a bore, it’s just for my throat.
 I need a layer of protection) and overall, it was the perfect birthday day I could have hoped for.
 Jackie knows me well!
-So thank you ma’am.
+So thank you, ma’am.